 At REHABILITY, we specialize in a unique, integrated treatment approach to peripheral neuropathy methods and modalities for treating Peripheral Neuropathy.
 This will be decided based upon the discretion of our Freehold physical therapists after a physical examination, analysis of medical history, and the evaluation of your symptoms.
 While there unfortunately is no known cure for Peripheral Neuropathy, there are treatments that we can provide at REHABILITY in order to slow down the progression of nerve damage, maintain function in the affected areas, and decrease any pain you may be feeling.
 Some of the most common physical therapy treatments for Peripheral Neuropathy include:

 - MicroVas Therapy: Also referred to as MicroVascular Therapy, is an electrical-based neuromodulator used to help stimulate blood flow, primarily in the extremities.
 This treatment is used to help patients experiencing neuropathy symptoms particularly in the feet and hands due to poor circulation and/or nerve damage, such as numbness, altered sensation tingling, burning, shooting pain and cramping most commonly.

 - Manual Therapy: Medical massage and mobilization techniques geared to stimulate blood flow, lymphatic drainage and promote healing, while relaxing muscles and soft tissues affected by nerve dysfunction.

 - Therapeutic conditioning to improve function, strength, balance and endurance for long-term relief.
 Contact REHABILITY today!
-If you are suffering from Peripheral Neuropathy, or you think you might be, contact REHABILITY today to find relief.
+If you are suffering from Peripheral Neuropathy, or you think you might be, Contact Us Today at Freehold, NJ Center to find relief.
 We can help you take back control of your life by relieving your pain and helping to improve your function.
 Don’t suffer in silence – get back to your best quality of life with physical therapy treatments today.